Relative p-adic Hodge theory, II: Imperfect period rings: Supplemental foundations of adic spaces

 In the commutative diagram

 the first row is exact by Theorem~\ref{T:weak flatness}, while the second row is exact by Theorem~\ref{T:pseudocoherent acyclicity}.
 The middle vertical arrow is bijective by Theorem~\ref{T:pseudocoherent acyclicity} (for the trivial module), while the left and right vertical arrows are surjective by \cite[Lemma~2.7.4]{part1} again.
 By the five lemma, the right vertical arrow is also injective; it follows that $\calF \cong \tilde{M}$ for $M = \calF(X)$, so in particular $M$ realizes the original descent datum.

-This completes the proof. \end{proof}
+To complete the proof, it remains to check that $M$ is stably pseudocoherent.
+To check this, let $(A,A^+) \to (C,C^+)$ be a rational localization and put $Y = \Spa(C,C^+)$; by the previous argument, $\calF(Y)$ is a strictly pseudocoherent $C$-module, so it is enough to check that the natural map $M \otimes_A C \to \calF(Y)$ is an isomorphism.
+To this end, note that in the diagram

+the top row is obtained from the exact sequence \eqref{eq:sequence of psc sheaves} by tensoring with $C$, while the bottom row is exact by applying \eqref{eq:sequence of psc sheaves} with $X$ replaced by $Y$.
+Since the middle column is an isomorphism, the right column is surjective; repeating the argument with a different diagram shows that the left column is also surjective, so the right column is an isomorphism. \end{proof}

-\begin{theorem} For $(A,A^+)$ a stably uniform adic Banach ring, the global sections functor defines an equivalence of categories between pseudocoherent (resp.\ fpd) sheaves of $\calO$-modules on $\Spa(A,A^+)$ and pseudocoherent (resp.\ fpd) $A$-modules. \end{theorem} \begin{proof} We apply \cite[Proposition~2.4.20]{part1} to the property that for $\{(B,B^+) \to (C_i, C_i^+)\}$ a rational covering of a rational subdomain of $\Spa(A,A^+)$, the map $B \to \bigoplus_i C_i$ is an effective descent morphism for pseudocoherent (resp.\ fpd) modules over Banach rings.
-To check the criteria of \cite[Proposition~2.4.20]{part1}, note that criterion (a) follows from Theorem~\ref{T:pseudocoherent acyclicity}, criterion (b) is formal, and criterion (c) follows from Lemma~\ref{L:refined Kiehl}. \end{proof}
+\begin{theorem} For $(A,A^+)$ a sheafy adic Banach ring, the global sections functor defines an exact equivalence of categories between pseudocoherent (resp.\ fpd) sheaves of $\calO$-modules on $\Spa(A,A^+)$ and stably pseudocoherent (resp.\ stably fpd) $A$-modules. \end{theorem} \begin{proof} We apply \cite[Proposition~2.4.20]{part1} to the property that for $\{(B,B^+) \to (C_i, C_i^+)\}$ a rational covering of a rational subdomain of $\Spa(A,A^+)$, the map $B \to \bigoplus_i C_i$ is an effective descent morphism for stably pseudocoherent (resp.\ stably fpd) modules over Banach rings and the descent functor is exact.
+To check the criteria of \cite[Proposition~2.4.20]{part1}, note that criterion (a) follows from Theorem~\ref{T:pseudocoherent acyclicity}, criterion (b) is formal, and criterion (c) follows from Lemma~\ref{L:refined Kiehl}.(Alternatively, one may deduce the equivalence in this manner and then deduce exactness from Theorem~\ref{T:pseudocoherent acyclicity}). \end{proof}

-\begin{cor} Let $(A,A^+)$ be a stably uniform adic Banach ring, put $X = \Spa(A,A^+)$, and suppose that $X_{\et}$ admits a basis $\calB$ of stably uniform adic affinoid spaces.
-Then the global sections functor defines an equivalence of categories between pseudocoherent (resp.\ fpd) sheaves of $\calO$-modules on $\Spa(A,A^+)_{\et}$ and pseudocoherent (resp.\ fpd) $A$-modules. \end{cor} \begin{proof} We check the criteria of \cite[Proposition~8.2.20]{part1}: criterion (a) follows from Corollary~\ref{C:pseudocoherent etale acyclicity}, criterion (b) is formal, criterion (c) follows from Theorem~\ref{T:refined Kiehl}, and criterion (d) follows from faithfully flat descent for modules \cite[Tag~03OD]{stacks-project}. \end{proof}